The Titan Missile Museum

 How the Titan missile program worked

-One (or more than one) of the 54 Titan missiles was armed and fueled ready for launch at all times for 24 years.
-The fuel for the missile was liquid hydrazine.
-In a separate container contained liquid tetroxide.
-When the hydrazine (fuel) and tetroxide (oxygen) combined this created fire and thrust.
+One (or more than one) of the 54 Titan missiles was armed and fueled, ready for launch at all times for 24 years.
+The missile’s fuel was liquid hydrazine, and a separate container contained liquid tetroxide.
+When the hydrazine (fuel) and tetroxide (oxygen) combined, this created fire and thrust.
 Once the maintenance crew fueled the missile, it was ready for flight.

 Liquid hydrazine refueling crew exposure suits at the Titan Missile Museum.

-These space suits were for fueling with liquid hydrazine.
+These space suits were used to fuel with liquid hydrazine.
 They protected the refueling crew from exposure during the refueling process.
 The suits are on display at the Titan Missile Museum.
 The discoloration on these suits was where they were patched after contacting the fuel.

 Once the missile was fueled, the control room access door was shut and locked from the inside.
-During shift changes, the new crew would arrive exactly on time or they were not allowed entry into the silo.
+During shift changes, the new crew would arrive precisely on time, or they were not allowed entry into the silo.
 Any early arrival or delay of the arrival of the relief crew was assumed to be an attack on the missile silo.
-The crew inside the silo would simply not open the doors and once closed from the inside, they could only be opened from the inside.
+The crew inside the silo would not open the doors, and once closed from the inside, they could only be opened from the inside.
 Given the size of the doors and locks, entering from the outside would require days or maybe even weeks to break into a silo.

 Between the access ladder and the missile silo, ths long corridor and blast doors shielded the launch crew from the missile silo.